arif9799/arif9799/README.md

 <br>

 - CS 7150: Deep Learning
-  - The course curriculum needed enhancement to emphasize practical applications of Neural Network Theories including Diffusion and Large Language Models
+  - The course curriculum needed enhancement to emphasize practical applications of Neural Networks including Diffusion and LLMs
-  - Undertook the initiative to restructure the curriculum and create a more interactive learning environment by helping build the logistics and infrastructure.
+  - Helped restructure the curriculum, create an interactive learning environment & building logistics & infrastructure
-  - Designed and implemented advanced homework assignments on topics like Transformers and Diffusion Models from scratch
+  - Designed and implemented rubrics & advanced homeworks on topics like Transformers and Diffusion Models from scratch
-  - Set up discussion panels on the latest AI research papers, invoking live discussions while fostering a **90%** increase in student participation.
+  - Set up discussion panels on latest AI research, invoking live discussions while fostering **90%** increase in student participation
-  - The restructured curriculum resulted in students not only grasping theoretical concepts but also understanding their real-world relevance.
+  - Restructured curriculum resulted in students not only grasping theoretical concepts but also understanding real-world relevance

  <!--
 <p align="center">